DevCheckOG/DevCheckOG/README.md

 I have been developing software since I was 10 years old in a self-taught manner; most of the things I do are to master a new area, focusing on self-learning from the beginning.

-- I love researching cutting-edge niche technologies.
+- I like researching cutting-edge niche technologies.
-- I love the connection between software and hardware at a low level.
+- I like the connection between software and hardware at a low level.

-Outside of IT, I love playing chess, classic games, and cats.
+Outside of IT, I like playing chess, classic games, and cats.

 Without further ado, I hope you enjoy my projects; there is a path to follow.